 Maybe I am losing some of you who view the Bible as out-of-touch with today’s world.
 I completely understand; I was right there with you.
 I had zero understanding of what I was in for when I decided to follow Jesus.
 Yet, I fret in wonder about where I would be today had I not taken that first step.

-Two years later God brought Marla into my life, and we were newly married and moving to Silicon Valley in 1990 to work at ROLM.
-We became active in church and Bible studies in Palo Alto (Peninsula Bible Church).
-Marla introduced me to Bible Study Fellowship (BSF), which became the key to the safe of deep treasures that awaited me within the Bible.
-BSF is a remarkable worldwide organization that led me on an enthralling path of self-discovery to draw close to God’s Word and His plan for our salvation.
+Two years later God brought Marla into my life.
+We were soon married and moved to Silicon Valley in 1990 to both work at ROLM Corporation headquarters in Santa Clara.
+We quickly became active in church and Bible studies at Peninsula Bible Church in Palo Alto (just as their renowned pastor Ray Stedman was retiring).
+Marla introduced me to Bible Study Fellowship (bsfinternational.org), which became the key to the safe of deep treasures that awaited me within the Bible.
+BSF is a remarkable worldwide organization that is all about discovering your purpose by knowing God through His word.
+BSF led me on an enthralling path of finding my identity by drawing close to God’s Word and His plan for my salvation.